Walkers on path 13/34 above Pencader

 Llandysul & Pont Tyweli

 The Llandysul “Walkers are Welcome” run a programme of monthly guided walks.
-Everyone is welcome, but there is a charge of £2 for non-members.
+Everyone is welcome, but walks are priced at £4.00 per person per walk booked in advance or £5.00 on the day.
 Annual membership fees are £10 for one person and £15 for a couple.
 There is no fee for under 16 year olds.
 Guides to 8 walking routes around Llandysul can be downloaded here.

 Llanpumsaint Walking Club

 There is an active walking club at Llanpumsaint village.
+This gained “Walkers are Welcome” status in 2016.
 It has its own web page as part of the Llanpumsaint Community Information Exchange where you can see details of the next walk and news of other recent outings.
 A guide to three local walks, called The Ditchhikers Guide, is available from the village shop.

 Llwybrau Bro Cader — Pencader and District Walks and Trails